Student Drug Testing Administrative RuleI. PURPOSE

 A. Technical and Industrial Programs

-In providing a safe learning environment, Pulaski Technical College realizes that students who are impaired due to prescription medications or illicit drug use are a danger to others.
+In providing a safe learning environment, University of Arkansas - Pulaski Technical College realizes that students who are impaired due to prescription medications or illicit drug use are a danger to others.
 Therefore, certain technical programs cited below will participate in a drug screening program.
 Students eligible for acceptance into the technical programs listed in this rule are required to have a drug screen completed before admission to the program.
-All enrolled students in these specified programs will participate in a random drug screen program at PTC.
+All enrolled students in these specified programs will participate in a random drug screen program at UA-PTC.
 Applicants/students who have a positive drug screen will be denied entry.

 Results or specimens submitted that have been determined to be altered by the student shall result in administrative dismissal from the program by the appropriate dean.
 Students refusing to submit for drug screenings will be dismissed from the program.
 The normal refund policy of the campus will apply and students may reapply for entry at a later date.